 The ornate property at 525 King Edward Avenue was built in 1902 for Daniel Martin and his family and the adjoining units were rental units.
 Mr. Martin owned a thriving feed and grain business beside the ByWard Market at the corner of Rideau and Dalhousie Streets.
 His wife, Emma lived here at 525 King Edward Avenue until she died in 1973 at the ripe old age of 92.

 During the years 1973 to 1981, the property fell into disrepair as developers bought the properties with the intention of tearing them down to construct a high-rise apartment building.
 It wasn't long before heritage advocates sounded the preservation battle cry and the buildings were saved.
 They still were not immune from other threats; however, as the Regional Municipality of Ottawa Carleton planned to use King Edward Avenue for the bus Transitway and the main stop for University of Ottawa would have been on the front lawns of these properties.
 Fortunately Action Sandy Hill (the community association) convinced the Regional Municipality to move the Transitway to the Nicholas-Waller corridor.

 This whole block of King Edward Avenue was eventually designated as a heritage district by the City of Ottawa in 1984.
 This property was converted to a Bed in Breakfast in 1993.
 I have tried to re-create the atmosphere of a Victorian home and I believe that I have succeeded in restoring it to its former grace.
 The home is filled with antiques and a tasteful Victorian character, which includes 11 stained-glass windows and 10-foot ceilings.

-During the last 25 years, approximately 14,000 people from all over the world have slept in one of the three well-maintained bedrooms.
+During the last 30 years, over 15,000 people from all over the world have slept in one of the well-maintained bedrooms.